 Be aware: There are no lifeguards on duty at Turtle Beach.
 If you’re not confident in your swimming abilities, you may want to look to other Sarasota beaches like Siesta Beach.

 Siesta Key Beach

 Rated USA’s #1 beach in 2020, Siesta Key Beach is one of the must-see Sarasota attractions.
 Whether you’re a local Floridian or traveling from the west coast, you’re in for a fun day of sun and sand at the beautiful beaches of Siesta Key.

 With its easy beach access, Siesta Key Beach is a favorite.
 Simply find a parking spot and hit the shores to enjoy one of the best beaches on Florida’s Gulf Coast.
-Siesta Key has a stunning sugar-white shoreline.
+Siesta Key has a stunning sugar-white shoreline characterized by its quartz sand.
 The water is so clear and turquoise that you won’t believe your eyes.

-Siesta Beach is the perfect choice for everyone—whether you want to relax on a lounger with a book or grab a paddleboard and head out on the water.
-Make sure to reserve a picnic table if you want somewhere to relax beside Siesta Beach.
-People start arriving early in the day and stay far after the sun has gone down for night parties.
+Siesta Beach is the perfect choice for everyone—whether you want to relax on a lounger with a book, take a stroll on the boardwalk, go sunbathing, or grab a paddleboard and head out on the water.
+Make sure to reserve one of the picnic tables if you want somewhere to relax beside the sand beach.
+People start arriving early in the day and stay far after the sun has gone down for night parties and other special events.

 Love Florida beaches untouched by society that go with the ebbs and flows of nature?
 Make your way to Caspersen Beach.
 With its nature trails, a coastline full of mangroves, and saltwater marshes, it’s one of Sarasota’s must-see attractions.

 Caspersen Beach calls nature lovers with its amazing shelling discoveries.
 It’s the perfect place to gather prehistoric fossilized teeth.
 You’re bound to find more than just an adventurous day here.